-The Chassidim thought he meant moving to Eretz Yis-
+The Chassidim thought he meant moving to Eretz Yisroel.

-roel.
 They said, "How can you leave us like sheep without a shepherd."
 He answered, "My son-in-law (the Tzemach Tzedek) is with you; he will be your faithful shepherd."
 The Chassidim wouldn't accept the idea of him moving...

-The Rebbe, on his way back to Lubavitch was in Niezhin.
-He became ill; the doctors gave him medications and forbade him to say Chassidus.
+The Rebbe, while returning to Lubavitch was in Niezhin when he became ill.
+The doctors gave him medications and forbade him to say Chassidus.
 A week before he passed away, the doctors couldn't understand how he had the strength to live.